 "Wizards can be unpredictable," her father reminded her.
 "I don't want to have to give you up to anyone other than someone you love."

 "You don't have to worry, Dad.
 I'll be fine."

 "I hope you're right."

-"I know, I know," said Arthur, chuckling.
+"I know, I know," Arthur said, chuckling.
 "But it's a father's right to be worried about his only daughter."

-Arthur nodded his head.
+Arthur nodded.
 "I do, Ginny.
 I just can't believe my little girl is all grown up and about to go make her début in pureblood society."

 Ginny smiled.
-"Well I am, and I hope you can be happy for me.
+"Well, I am.
+I hope you can be happy for me.
 I won't be able to enjoy myself if you're just fretting away here."

 "I am happy for you," he said with his own smile.
 "Just remember what I said.
 Be true to yourself, Ginny.
 No matter what."

 Ginny let out a sigh as she lay on her bed later that night.
-Her eyes travelled around her room, staring at the shadowy outlines of her possessions that were lit up with the pale light of the moon.
+Her gaze travelled around her room, staring at the shadowy outlines of her possessions.
 She knew that tomorrow she would be leaving all of this.
 It would be her first time leaving home.